dingyuan-shi/SparkOnYarnHA/README.md

 - ./make up: start the cluster (will genenrate docker-compose.yml and ssh_config automatically first)
 - ./make gen: genenerate docker-compose.yml and ssh_config automatically

-## use /exchange to manager data and code
+## use /exchange to manage data and code
 - The directory /exchange/data will be mounted at dn1:/data and user can use hadoop fs -put /data/* / to upload to HDFS.
 - The directory /exchange/code will be mounted at sc:/code and user can submit task from it.